kumohakasemk9/MUGENSFFReaderLibJava/Readme.md

 Get Image center axis parameter
 - int GetLinkState(int imgid)
 Get link destination index if the image is linked, -1 if not linked.
-- boolean IsSharedPalette(int imgid)
+- boolean IsSharedPalette(int imgid) SFFv1 only
 Returns true if image is stored as 'shared palette' mode.
 in this mode, the image is sharing palette data with index0 image,
 even if image itself has palette data.
+- int SFFv2GetImageColorDepth(int imgid) SFFv2 only
+Returns color depth of image at index imgid, usually 8 for 256 index color image
+- int SFFv2GetImageHeight(int imgid) SFFv2 only
+- int SFFv2GetImageWidth(int imgid) SFFv2 only
+- java.awt.Dimension SFFv2GetImageSize(int imgid) SFFv2 only
+Returns image size information of image
+- int SFFv2GetImageType(int imgid) SFFv2 only
+Returns image compression method.
+0: Raw 1: Invalid(Linked) 2: RLE8 3: RLE5 4: LZ5
+- int SFFv2GetImagePaletteIndex(int imgid) SFFv2 only
+Returns palette index associated with image
+- int SFFv2GetPaletteSize(int palid) SFFv2 only
+Returns palette color count
+- int SFFv2GetPaletteLinkedState(int palid) SFFv2 only
+Returns palette linked id if palette is linked, otherwise -1

 Data getter:
 - byte\[\] GetRawImage(int imgid)
 Returns raw image (in sffv1, it is raw pcx) of the image at index imgid
-- BufferedImage ConvertImage(int imgid)
+- BufferedImage ConvertImage(int imgid) SFFv1 only
 Returns java.awt.image.BufferedImage object of the image at index imgid
-Currently sffv1 only
-- int\[\] GetPalette(int imgid)
+- int\[\] GetPalette(int imgid) SFFv1 only
 Returns 256 colour palette (Array of ARGB8888 in order of colour index)
- of the image at index imgid. sffv1 only, returns null if called when sffv2 mode.
+ of the image at index imgid.
+- int\[\] SFFv2GetPalette(int palid) SFFv2 only
+Returns colour palette (array of ARGB888) of palette at index palid

 Searchers:
 - int FindIndexByNumbers(int grp, int ino)
 Find image having the same Group Number as grp and the same Image Number as ino